 - Thirdly, the national business was an outcome of a business presence felt in the entire country.

 - Then, international business emerged as an answer to fulfill the scarcity of resources felt within each country.

-- Finally, an idea to see the entire world as one huge market was realised.
+- Finally, an idea to see the entire world as one huge market was realized.
 This paved the way to form a new concept called global business.

-“Local area comprises of surrounding neighbourhood, adjacent areas where community of native people mostly dwells, resides, and remains active regularly.”
+The local area comprise of surrounding neighborhoods, adjacent areas where community of native people, mostly dwells, live, and remains active regularly.

-In general, “local business can be stated as various exchange (trade) activities happening regularly among people of a local-area.”
+In general, local business can be stated as various exchanges (trade) activities happening regularly among people of a local-area.

-The three sub-stages of evolution of local business are as follows:
+The three sub-stages of evolution of local business:

 - Barter economy stage: